 SLU is founded on the Jesuit tradition of "educating the whole person."
 Our programs challenge and engage students intellectually with the latest in theory, research and practice.
 Our major offers students the opportunity to live what they learn through compassionate service.

 SLU is the place you come to change the world.
 We are committed to our students' success.

-CCJ students have the opportunity to complete a fieldwork practicum, allowing them to gain valuable, hands-on experience and make professional contacts prior to pursuing employment.
+CCJ students have the opportunity to complete an internship or externship, allowing them to gain valuable, hands-on experience and make professional contacts prior to pursuing employment.
+Potential careers include:

 - Correctional officer

 - Federal agent